vaginessa/dns-wiki/Home.md

 Making Donations
 -------

 Donations are optional and we don't want you to feel pressured to send money!
-But everything may helps to improve the product - and of course it's always a good motivation.
+But everything may helps to improve the product - and of course it's always a good motivation!
 It can be done directly on [Google Play Store](https://play.google.com/store/apps/details?id=dev.ukanth.ufirewall.donate) or just look at [F-Droid repository](https://f-droid.org/repository/browse/?fdid=dev.ukanth.ufirewall) for more donations options.

 License